Rick Howe: Career

 Howe began his career in radio in December 1972 at CKNB in New Brunswick, doing hockey play-by-play announcing.
 He joined CFBC in 1976 as the only news reporter at the station.
 He then became employed at CJCH-FM in Halifax in 1978, where he was the host of the radio program Hotline, one of the longest-running radio programs in Atlantic Canada until 2008.

 Following the end of Hotline, Howe joined News 95.7 in Halifax where he hosted The Rick Howe Show.
 In 2012, he was the recipient of a Lifetime Achievement Award at the RTDNA Atlantic Awards.
 After an extended leave from the station due to an illness, Howe retired from News 95.7 in 2021 and moved to an oceanfront cottage with his wife, CBC journalist Yvonne Colbert.

-Howe wrote a column for the The Halifax Daily News, and was the author of three books across his career: Radio Talk (2010), Behind the Mic (2022), and Eyewitness (2023).
+Howe wrote a column for The Halifax Daily News, and was the author of three books across his career: Radio Talk (2010), Behind the Mic (2022), and Eyewitness (2023).